ad1m/GANs/README.md

 ##Viewing the Website
 The HTML has been hosted with GitHub pages.
 To view the website please go to https://ad1m.github.io/GANs/ in your browser.
 If this does not load please try https://ad1m.github.io/GANs/index.html.
 It is recommended to use Google Chrome for viewing experience.

-##Questions
-For any questions please reach out to me at adam.justin.lieberman@gmail.com.
-I will be happy to assist with running any code or viewing the site.